Beer in North Korea: Availability

 Mass-produced beer can be found everywhere in the country, and microbreweries are also common.

 North Koreans need to expend food coupons when buying beer, which will diminish their grain rations.
 North Korean men residing in Pyongyang can receive beer vouchers that entitle them to one or two monthly liters of beer at low-end bars.
 These limitations make beer a beverage primarily for the elite.
 It is not uncommon for donju, the nouveau riche of Pyongyang, to frequent beer houses.
 According to the KCNA, there are some 300 newly installed beer taps in Pyongyang, consistent with plans to open 300 pubs announced earlier.
 There is a "huge number" of bars in Pyongyang where beer is available.
 In the summer and during festivals, beer tents pop up around Pyongyang.

 Tourists can buy beer with foreign currency without the limitations that apply to North Koreans.
 A beer in international hotels cost about two euros.
 Although for tourists, according to Josh Thomas, the actual "price of drinking North Korean beer is bowing to a lot of statues of Kim Il-Sung and Kim Jong-Il, listening to their version of the Korean war, and eating anything and everything they give you to eat".

 In farmers' markets, a bottle of beer costs about 53 North Korean won.
-Foreign beers such as Heineken, Tiger, Erdinger and Bavarian and are increasingly available.
+Foreign beers such as Heineken, Tiger, Erdinger and Bavarian are increasingly available.
 A can of Chinese beer, such as Tsingtao or Harbin, can cost up to 4,000 won on the Jangmadang (grey market).
 Poor rural people brew their own beer with whatever ingredients they can find; "We found corn flower and hops and made something that came out a weird milky color.
 At least it was fizzy like beer", one North Korean defector remembers.

 Brands

-There at least ten breweries in North Korea.
+There are at least ten breweries in North Korea.
 The country has more major breweries than South Korea.
 Breweries include the Paradise Microbrewery, the Yanggakdo Hotel Microbrewery (of the Yanggakdo International Hotel), and the Taedonggang National Brewery.
 Several different beers are brewed in the country, "ranging from steam beers, to oatmeal stouts, to chocolate porters and pale ales".
 According to Josh Thomas, "[f]or a country that commonly experiences famines, North Korea has a surprisingly large range of beers."

 Taedonggang, "Taedong River", a golden orange lager, is the top brand.
 It is considered one of the best quality beers in all of Korea, or even "significantly better" than all other mass-market beers in the rest of Asia.
 Taedonggang has been exported, even to South Korea, from 2005 until 2007 when Pyongyang increased its price.
 Other brands include Ryongsong, Pyongyang, Pohak, Ponghak, Rakwon ("Paradise") and Samgak ("Delta").